-An epidural injection provides temporary or prolonged relief from pain or inflammation.
+An epidural injection provides temporary or prolonged relief from pain or inflammation in the spine or extremities.
 Imaging guidance may be used to place the needle in the right location for maximum benefit.
 The injection may also help confirm the exact site of the pain generator.

 Your doctor will instruct you on how to prepare and advise you on any changes to your regular medication schedule.
 You may be told not to eat or drink anything several hours before the procedure.
 Tell your doctor if there’s a possibility you are pregnant.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 Plan to have someone drive you home afterward.

 - What are some common uses of the procedure?

 - How should I prepare for the procedure?

 - How is the procedure performed?

 - What will I experience during the procedure?